chef-boneyard/chef-rfc/new/resource-actions.md

 end
 ```

-The `why_run_description` can be lazy, and can thus be a calculated value run
+The `why_run_description` and `converge_description` can be lazy, and can thus
-in lieu of the block (for example, if the user ).
+be a calculated value run in lieu of the block.

 ## Changes to existing things